Skip to content

 }

-You can read more about the proxyNetworkHosts configuration in the endform config reference.
+You can configure both at the same time if needed.
+You can read more about proxyNetworkHosts and proxyNetworkPorts in the endform config reference.